About

 The Dusty Evolved Star Kit (DESK)

-The Dusty Evolved Star Kit The Dusty Evolved Star Kit is a simple tool for fitting the Spectral Energy Distribution of evolved stars with grids of radiative transfer models.
-The code ( recently published) uses grids created using the DUSTY code.
-Future versions of the code will include more grids as well as grids from other radiative transfer codes.
+Dusty Evolved Star Kit graphic The Dusty Evolved Star Kit is a simple tool for fitting the Spectral Energy Distribution of evolved stars with pre-computed grids of radiative transfer models.
+Let us know if you have a grid that you would like included in the DESK!

 Contact me